msg-systems/WPF-GUI-Localizer/Docs/documentation.md

 <a id="filesrequiredExcel"></a>
 ##### Files required for Excel use case

 In case of the Excel use case, you may decide to either use an existing Excel sheet or run the application without one.
-In case you plan on using an existing sheet, you can place this file in the same folder as the executable.
+In case you plan on using an existing sheet, you may place this file in the same folder as the executable.
+If you want to place the file elsewhere like a subfolder, use the appropriate relative path in [Loading the translation files](#initfiles).

 If you are using an existing sheet, the first worksheet of this file will need to have a first row similar to this example:

 | Dialog | Type | Name | English (United Kingdom) (en-GB) | (sv) Swedish | Deutsch (de) | fr |
 | --- | --- | --- | --- | --- | --- | --- |
 |     |     |     |     |     |     |     |

-The list of languages used in the Excel sheet has to include the original language of the application.
+The list of languages used in the Excel sheet should include the original language of the application.

-If no Excel sheet is supplied, the library will create a new sheet at the location specified in [Loading the translation files](#initfiles) and use the Input- as well as the current language of the OS the application is running on.
+If no Excel sheet is supplied, the library will create a new sheet at the location specified in [Loading the translation files](#initfiles).

 ##### Files required for Resources use case